nichdel/OSplit/StyleGuide.md

 This is the programming style guide for this project, written for both myself and anyone who would like to submit.
 It might change.
-This is version 1.0.
+This is version 2.0.

-On Code Design

-* All design should follow Java best practices.
-* All code should be documented with proper JavaDoc and any useful clarifying comments
-    * No comments that state the obvious, unless they are for JavaDoc
+**Rules**

-* All code should be written in a native Java way
+  1. All code design should be in line with the [Google Style Guide](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html).

-On Terminology

-* Naming for variables, classes, and methods should follow Java best practices.
+    1.1 Exceptions: (3.3.1) Wildcards are acceptable for standard library imports.

-* All variables, labels, and other text referring to speedrunning concepts should be accurately based on the [SRL Glossary](http://www.speedrunslive.com/faq/glossary/)
+  2. All variables, labels, and other text referring to speedrunning concepts should be accurately based on the lexicon below or the [SRL Glossary](http://www.speedrunslive.com/faq/glossary/).

-Split - each section of a run
-        I think I've called a lot of this 'segments'
+**Lexicon**

+Run

-Run - An entire play through a game
+> An entire play through of a game.

-       I think I called this a split
+Segment

+> An uninterrupted session of play.

+Split

+> A section of a run, usually broken down by levels or other events.